 If the dealer does not repair the car and the defect affects the vehicle’s value, safety, or your use of the car, you have two primary legal options:

-- The dealer must buy the car back from you for the price that you paid for it minus some adjustments to reflect your ownership of the car.
+- The dealer must buy the car back from you for the price you paid for it minus some adjustments to reflect your ownership of the car.

 In addition, you may also be paid your consequential damages from the defective car.
 For example, if you had to rent a car or take an Uber when your car was not working, the dealer may need to pay you for it.